 On 5 February 1925, the Riigikogu (Estonian Parliament) passed the Cultural Endowment of Estonia Act.
 The first endowment meetings were held in April and May.
 The supervisory board of the Cultural Endowment held its first meeting on 3 June 1926.
 Scholarships were awarded twice a year: on 1 April and 1 October.

 The principles behind the distribution of funds caused lengthy disputes.
 The Ministry of Education and the new supervisory board attempted in 1926 to force through the practice that funding be distributed according to the achievements of the creative person.
-The idea of distributing money between endowments, the procedural rules of the supervisory body and the expediency of awarding support were all subsequently discussed in 1927.
+The idea of distributing money between endowments, the procedural rules of the supervisory body, and the expediency of awarding support were all subsequently discussed in 1927.
 The supervisory board of the Cultural Endowment now included Members of Parliament, mainly ministers.
 There was also talk of establishing an agricultural endowment and even a forestry and pig-farming endowment.
-These proposals were not realised, but as a compromise, the Minister of Agriculture became a member of the supervisory board of the Cultural Endowment for a time.
+These proposals were not realized, but as a compromise, the Minister of Agriculture became a member of the supervisory board of the Cultural Endowment for a time.

 On 1 November 1927, a new Cultural Endowment of Estonia Act was passed, whereby 50% of the distributed funds were managed by the government.
 Two standing committees were established under the supervisory board: a cultural-political committee and a budgetary committee.